 02. Use a bright color as an accent

 Overly bright colors can be tough on our eyes, especially in large quantities.
 If you have your heart set on a flashy hue, use it in small quantities as showcased in the flyer above by Pia Alive.
 She has chosen to set the event title in a fluorescent green over monoton photography, letting the audience see it first.
 The text is also broken up strategically, helping the viewers navigate the flyers.

-Apply it to important elements within your flyer, like dates or titles.
-Not only will this ensure your audience won’t miss any important details, it will help you create an exciting flyer sans the watery eyes.
+Design tip: Once you choose your bold color, apply it to important elements within your flyer, like dates or titles.
+Not only will this ensure your audience won’t miss any important details, but it will also help you create an exciting flyer sans the watery eyes.

 Big, bright, and bold color palettes do not have to be made solely of vibrant colors.
 Adding black and white to them can help you build balance and harmony.